 Review: How to use Google Trips for planing and during a trip

-For me, traveling is an experience that starts way ahead before I actually leave.
-I used to maintain a todo list of places I want to visit and one of my goals is to have visited each country in Europe.
-As of May 2018, there are 14 countries I still need to tick off that list before.
+Traveling is an experience that starts way ahead before I actually leave.
+I used to maintain a bucket list of places I planned to visit during a trip.

-Finally, you can add flight, hotel and car rental information and download all of that stuff for offline use to save on data roaming while traveling and to have it always at hand.
+Finally, you can add flight, hotel, and car rental information and download all of that stuff for offline use to save on data roaming while traveling and having it always at hand.

-How to plan a trip with Google Trips
+How to create a trip in Google Trips

-First, download the free Google Trips App from the App Store and login with your Google account.
+Let’s begin by collecting and adding ideas for places to visit in Google Trips and view it on a map.
+But first, download the free Google Trips App from the App Store and log in with your Google account.

-Then start by entering a destination in Google Trips like e.g. Warsaw (which is my next destination) into the search field at the top of the screen.
-This will create a trip to the destination you’ve entered.
+Then create a new trip by entering a destination in Google Trips like e.g., Warsaw into the search field at the top of the screen.
+This will create a trip to the destination you’ve just entered.